anshtyagi14/awseks/README.md

 ### Step 2: Create IAM Roles for Cluster and Worker Node

-1. Access `IAM` and from the left sidebar, choose `Roles` followed by "Create role."
+1. Access `IAM`, locate and click on `Roles` in the left navigation pane followed by "Create role".

 <img src="src/11.png"/>